Tron: Legacy (soundtrack): Background

-Commenting on the Tron: Legacy score, Guy-Manuel de Homem-Christo commented that "We knew from the start that there was no way we were going to do this film score with two synthesizers and a drum machine."
-Daft Punk cited Wendy Carlos, the composer of the original Tron film, as inspiration for the soundtrack as well as Max Steiner, Bernard Herrmann, John Carpenter, Vangelis and Maurice Jarre.
-De Homem-Christo also stated that Tron was a strong influence on him as a child.
+In an interview regarding the Tron: Legacy score, Guy-Manuel de Homem-Christo noted that "Synths are a very low level of artificial intelligence, whereas you have a Stradivarius that will live for a thousand years.
+We knew from the start that there was no way we were going to do this film score with two synthesizers and a drum machine."
+Daft Punk cited Wendy Carlos, the composer of the original Tron film, as well as Max Steiner, Bernard Herrmann, John Carpenter, Vangelis, Philip Glass, and Maurice Jarre as inspirations for the soundtrack.
+Homem-Christo also stated that Tron was a strong influence on him as a child.
 "Maybe I only saw it two or three times in my entire life, but the feel of it is strong even now, that I think the imprint of the first [film] will not be erased by the new one.
 It has a real visionary quality to it."
-Bangalter recalled that he had composed heroic themes for the protagonists, while de Homem-Christo had written the darker musical cues.
-De Homem-Christo concluded that Tron: Legacy "was cut to the music.
+Bangalter recalled that he had composed heroic themes for the protagonists, while Homem-Christo had written the darker musical cues.
+Homem-Christo concluded that Tron: Legacy "was cut to the music.
 Usually, composers come in at the end when everything is done."